 To help you learn about the southern night sky, Sydney Observatory provides an audio guide/podcast, transcript of that audio, and a sky map or chart each month.
-This month’s guide is presented by Geoffrey Wyatt, Senior Astronomy Educator at Sydney Observatory.
+This month’s guide is presented by Geoffrey Wyatt, Astronomy Educator at Sydney Observatory (pictured at right).

 In the December sky guide, Geoff tells us how the ancients of Mesopotamia used the stars to help them as a form of calendar markers, and how Indigenous Australians incorporated the stars into their Dreamtime stories.
-As well as guiding you to find the two brightest stars in the night sky, Sirius and Canopus, Geoff tells us our best chance in December to see the Geminid meteor shower is on the morning of 14 December, and that on Christmas Day, there is an opportunity to see a lovely grouping of the Pleiades, the Moon and Jupiter.
+As well as guiding you to find the two brightest stars in the night sky, Sirius and Canopus, Geoff tells us our best chance in December to see the Geminid meteor shower is on the mornings of 14 and 15 December.

 SEE THE SKY CHART

-We provide an embedded sky map (below) and a December 2012 night sky chart (PDF) which shows the stars, constellations and planets visible in the night sky from anywhere in Australia.
+We provide an embedded sky map (below) and a starmapDec2013 (PDF) which shows the stars, constellations and planets visible in the night sky from anywhere in Australia.
 To view PDF star charts you will need to download and install Adobe Acrobat Reader if it’s not on your computer already.